Recounting the Experiences: The First 10 Graduating Classes

 "And from here on every year there will be Ernesto Gonzalez Award for community service and we’ll identify every year an employee at the hospital that more or less have gone beyond the duties and recognize that person and there will be a monetary component to the award that is given"

-Dr. Marks was the second African American woman to attend Harvard Medical School.
-After medical school, she returned to Texas, where she specialized in psychiatry.
+Dr. Marks was the second African American woman to attend Harvard Medical School, graduating in 1973.
+In 1975, Dr. Marks graduated from the Harvard T.H.
+Chan School of Public Health with a master's degree in Behavioral Science.
+After completing her medical education and training, she returned to Texas, where she specialized in psychiatry.

 "Harvard Medical School has accepted Morehouse men for years, for decades; this is not new...
 I'm the first Spelman graduate to have been accepted at Harvard Medical."

 "What happened in September of 1969, the history is, that was the first year that Harvard Medical School admitted more than 3 black students ...And so, we made history; there were 16 of us.
 I had no idea I was going to be the only female, speaking of social, cultural shock."